hsp-iit/GRASPA-test/src/camera-calibration-test/README.md

 The pose of the hand is acquired using markers in order to test the calibration of the robot vision system.

 ## How to run the code
- - Launch both the [`aruco-pose-estimation`](https://github.com/robotology-playground/RAL-benchmark-test/blob/master/app/data_collection.xml.template#L4) module to estimate the board pose, together with [their yarpviews](https://github.com/robotology-playground/RAL-benchmark-test/blob/master/app/data_collection.xml.template#L40);
+ - Launch both the [`aruco-pose-estimation`](https://github.com/robotology-playground/RAL-benchmark-test/blob/master/app/data_collection.xml.template#L4) modules to estimate the board and the hand pose, together with [their yarpviews](https://github.com/robotology-playground/RAL-benchmark-test/blob/master/app/data_collection.xml.template#L40);
  - Launch [`camera-calibration-test`](https://github.com/robotology-playground/RAL-benchmark-test/blob/master/app/data_collection.xml.template#L19) module;
  - Connect.